Cperez2187/paideia-tribune/content/posts/2018-11-20--the-whole-truth-part-2/index.md

 In other words, God’s creation, the earth and all that is in it, resounds of His existence and allows us to known Him; albeit, rather elementary - yet we can know Him.
 How so?

-It is no mystery that the earth maintains consist cycles and has done so since God created it.
+It is no mystery that the earth maintains consistent cycles and has done so since God created it.

 For instance, the seasons and the accompanying activities happen consistently without deviation.